 Enabling the Envoy + S2 integration

-Note: You’ll need to be an admin on your S2 account to complete this integration.
-Either become an admin or ask your admin for help before completing these steps:
+Note: You’ll need to be an administrator on your S2 account to complete this integration.
+Either become an administrator or ask your admin for help before completing these steps:

 - Go to Integrations > All integrations.